jmdaemon/shortpath/README.md

 - Centralization: One configuration available for use in many applications.
 - Slightly Better Security: The permissions set for your shortpath config is editable only (Not Yet Implemented) by the current user.
     The shell completions file is read + user executable only (Not Yet Implemented).

+## Problem

+When an application relies on a directory path, the moment that directory is moved elsewhere, the path breaks the application functionality.With `shortpaths` its possible for your path to still be usable even if the directory was moved elsewhere.

 ## How It Works